 Biography

-The Hague String Trio performs throughout The Netherlands and in countries such as England, Germany, Switzerland and the Czech Republic.
+The Hague String Trio performs throughout the Netherlands and in countries such as England, Germany, Switzerland, and the Czech Republic.

-Their latest CD, Celebrating Women! is a collection of previously unrecorded string trios by female composers from the late 19th and first half of the 20th century.
-Again receiving many positive reviews, the album was awarded 5 stars by Pizzicato, and the reviewer from MusicWeb International
+In 2021, their second CD, Celebrating Women! was released, a collection of previously unrecorded string trios by female composers from the late 19th and first half of the 20th century.
+Again receiving many positive reviews, the album was awarded 5 stars by Pizzicato, and the reviewer from MusicWeb International writes ‘professionals to their fingertips…the performances are excellent’.
+Both CDs were selected as CD of the week in the radio programme Passaggio on NPO Radio 4.

 Justyna & Miriam are both members of the Residentie Orkest The Hague and Julia is a sought after viola pedagogue in many conservatoires in The Netherlands.